Vyral/base-template/_posts/2021-04-08-do-you-need-appraisal-gap-coverage.md

 I took a look at our MLS recently, and we had just 485 single-family homes and 220 condos available for purchase.
 In this competitive market, a lot of times there are multiple-offer situations where you’re competing against multiple buyers.&nbsp;

 Appraisal gap coverage is important in this kind of market.
 Let’s say a property is listed for $100,000 and you make an offer of $115,000.
-According to the standard contract, there is a clause that the property has to appraise for the contract price. **In appraisal gap coverage, you agree to pay above and beyond the appraisal price if the home doesn’t appraise.**
+A clause in the standard contract states that the property has to appraise for the contract price. **In appraisal gap coverage, you agree to pay above and beyond the appraisal price if the home doesn’t appraise.**

 {% include pullquote.html %}